mokurin000/vndb_chinese_translation/tags/readme.md

 Friendship	|	Friendship	|
 Friendship Ending	|	Friendship Ending	|
 Friendship Route	|	Friendship Route	|
-From Other Media not applicable	|	From Other Media not applicable	|
 Frot	|	Frot	|
 Fruits	|	Fruits	|
 Full Chastity Belt	|	Full Chastity Belt	|